Fastcode/NUClear/docs/dsl.rst

 On Statements
 *************

-The On statement is used by :ref:`Reactors` to make subscriptions to the :ref:`PowerPlant`.
+On statements are used by :ref:`Reactors` wishing to make subscriptions to the :ref:`PowerPlant`.
 Using this statement, developers can set the conditions under which desired :ref:`Reactions` will run.

 anatomy of an on statement